Mjz86/C_colon/mcc.md

  // stuff ... thats sad....

- `NRA+=CRA;`// if the NRA is in the stack for example some calling conventions the call instructions does stack push, this then becomes an override of the return pointer in the stack
+ `NRA+=CRA;`// if the NRA is in the stack for example some calling conventions the call instructions does stack push, this then becomes an override of the return pointer in the stack,  the architecture must choose  if its worth it to have a RSB(  return stack buffer) mispridiction on the  catching path ,

  `ret;`